etingof/talks/pycon-type-hinting/source/slides.rst

 Game plan:

-0. Set up the environment
+0. Log into the lab
 1. Fix type consistency error
 2. Fix bugs as reported by type checker
 3. Complete type annotations